Evaluation—The “So What” of Assessment (K–2, 3–5)

 Making decisions is the “so what” of instruction.
 In a balanced literacy classroom, number data is only one piece of telling the story of a learner.
 Teachers use multiple assessment data—teacher observations, running records, letter/ sound/word checks, writing samples— to support their understandings of their students.
 Interpreting these multiple data is a thought-provoking exercise for the most confident and knowledgeable teacher.

 Lift Off to Literacy’s Teacher’s Guide offers observational look-fors during Shared Reading.
-Okapi lesson plans identify opportunities for assessing understandings of individual books as well as the big ideas and concepts between the books.
-The WorldWise assessments support teachers to gauge various levels of understanding (literal, interpretive, analytical, and critical) and, in a unique assessment for intermediate students, how student interpret and integrate information found in text graphics.
+Okapi's lesson plans identify opportunities for assessing understandings of individual books as well as the big ideas and concepts between the books.
+The WorldWise assessments support teachers to gauge various levels of understanding (literal, interpretive, analytical, and critical) and, in a unique assessment for intermediate students, how students interpret and integrate information found in text graphics.

 Materials that may be emphasized: